TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 Additionally, another key factor influencing the performance of long-distance cameras is sensor resolution, which determines the level of detail captured within the camera’s field of view.
 For instance, a 2MP camera and an 8MP camera have a resolution difference of fourfold.
 This means that, at the same approximate distance of 1 meter, the 8MP camera, with four times as many pixels as the 2MP one, can depict the scene with greater clarity.
 Similarly, at the same PPM value, the 8MP camera can observe from a greater distance.

-How to choose a suitable VIGI Camera?
+choose a suitable VIGI Camera?

 When selecting a camera, it’s crucial to first establish the required DORI image quality based on the type and size of the surveillance scene.